goooooouwa/writings/_posts/productivity/2021-04-24-how-to-use-news2kindle.md

 1. Add a job to run command `python3 src/news2kindle.py` on a daily schedule

+- run it on heorku scheduler
+- start a python http server as web dyno

+### Developing news2kindle

+- add heroku.yml to build image on heroku
+- modify the `src/news2kindle.py` to only do one around
+- display local time
+  - add timezone environment variable
+  - display post & start time as timezone
+- remove conver image.
+- change title to show start time.

 ### Troubleshooting

 #### Issue: feeds list not updated